Because triathletes can be thrifty and conscious of their budget, too

 After training, we usually spend time with our training group or teammates over a meal to replace the calories we burned.
 Why not bring snacks or a packed meal instead of buying food each time you eat out after training?
 Aside from the benefit of eating a healthy home-cooked meal, you get to save a few hundred pesos each week that you can use for something else.

-It’s better to spend one-time-big-time on good gear than buy cheap ones you’ll probably replace every time it breaks down.
+It’s better to use your hard-earned budget on a good gear than buy cheap ones you’ll probably replace every time it breaks down.
 In addition, don’t be afraid to buy secondhand, high-quality gear.
 Just make sure the items are in good condition before buying them from the previous owner.